Jan Jensen (basketball): Early life

+Playing career

-College career
+College

 Jensen accepted a scholarship to play basketball for the Drake Bulldogs.
 In Jensen's senior season, Lisa Bluder became the head coach for Drake.
 Jensen was initially skeptical of Bluder's hiring, stating "It's kind of, are you kidding me, right?
 New coach.
 I'm a senior.
 And then it ended up being really the best thing.
 She was just tremendous.
 She was really just a player's coach and intense but knew how to make it fun.
 Obviously, it benefited me."
 Jensen led Division I women's basketball in scoring that season, finishing with 29.6 ppg.
 For the season, she was also named a Kodak Honorable Mention All-American, a member of the All-Gateway team, and the GTE Academic All-American Player of the Year.

 In 2007, the Missouri Valley Conference (MVC) named Jensen as one of the 35 greatest players in conference history, listing her on the MVC women's basketball All-Centennial Team as part of the conference's 100th anniversary.